 Applications, including CV, list of publications and statement of future interests should be sent to Prof. Carlos Ibanez .
 Applicants should arrange to have at least two confidential letters of reference sent independently by referees to this email address.

-Funding is available for an initial period of 2 to 3 years, starting any time during 2013.
+Funding is available for an initial period of 2 to 3 years, starting any time during the first half of 2017.

 Read the full paper HERE.